 It is difficult to point out one reason for this, although the internet is easy blame.
 With platforms giving constant validation, hours spent in trolling and indulging in the race to catch up on the trends- internet has seldom given us the opportunity to pause and reflect on the effects our actions might have on someone.
 But the internet is more of a reflection on things we want to do, rather than being the cause of it.
 If you step outside the virtual world, things aren’t different.
 Our long-standing prejudice has for years taught us to be dismissive about people from certain community, caste, race and gender.
 At this very moment, we have a rage boiling in some part of the world over the forced death of a Black Man by a white police officer.

 The day we realize our insensitivity is when there is a major tragedy that’s struck as a result of it.
 The dialogues remain broad, we settle with generic solutions and move on in life.
 There are very few who care to introspect within themselves, and vow to deal with it at a micro level.
 Because we are sensitive enough to empathize with the tragedy, but not so much as to realize our own personal contribution that has made the society such.

 While we talk about mental health and assure full support to anyone who is dealing with it, it is also important to contemplate the way you interact with any person – virtually or otherwise.
-It is with this intent that I had started with my series of “Being Human on Social Media” – to call out every insensitive content lapped up online which might be affecting someone out there.

 There is always a fine line between humor and mockery.
 You don’t have to step into the latter to sound funnier.